Collaborative Workshop 3 (Production)

 Topics may include:

-1. Technological and production processes in interdisciplinary creative practices that may include combinations of materials and technology.
+1. Processes in interdisciplinary, creative, and collaborative practices that may include combinations of materials and technology.

 Graduate Attributes: